propppctl(1) ProL2TP Manual propppctl(1)

 the maximum size for a received packet on a multilink bundle,

-tion only has any effect if multilink is enabled (see the multi-
+option only has any effect if multilink is enabled (see the

 ms-dns <addr>